Romania–Russia relations: Territorial clashes

 IV.
 1806, a new Russo-Turkey confrontation brings the Russians renewed in the Romanian Principalities.
 Following the weakening of the Ottoman Empire, Austria and Russia oppose each other in their desire to annex these provinces.
 Such intentions cancelled each other and Russia was forced to withdraw beyond the Dniester.

-The impact of these successive occupations of Moldova and Wallachia was devastating.
-The French Major General Louis Auguste Francois Mariage observes: "the inhabitants were more exposed, aside these requisitionings, let's call them regular, to any sort of abuse, theft, plundering, that brought them into poverty" or "… the Russian army destroyed this country [Wallachia] to such a level, that at the beginning of the year, she offered nothing more than the image of a waste."
+The impact of these successive occupations of Moldavia and Wallachia was devastating.
+The French Major General Louis Auguste François Mariage observes: "the inhabitants were more exposed, aside these requisitionings, let's call them regular, to any sort of abuse, theft, plundering, that brought them into poverty" or "… the Russian army destroyed this country [Wallachia] to such a level, that at the beginning of the year, she offered nothing more than the image of a waste."